Iran warns against foreign intervention in Syria

 On Friday, following his visit to Moscow to discuss Syria, Iran's Deputy Foreign Minister Hossein Amir-Abdollahian said "terrorist groups" supported by foreign forces were operating in Damascus and Aleppo, IRNA reported.

-Amir-Abdollahian said "tens of thousands of weapons" had entered Syria from neighboring countries and were being used by groups including al Qaeda.
+Amir-Abdollahian said "tens of thousands of weapons" had entered Syria from neighbouring countries and were being used by groups including al Qaeda.

 "Unfortunately America and regional countries ... do not take steps to control the borders," Amir-Abdollahian was quoted as saying.